boveus/hyrax-wiki/Add-test-coverage-to-your-Hyrax-based-Hydra-Head.md

+# NOTE

+This document was copied from the Sufia wiki.
+It is likely outdated and should be considered deprecated.

+# Getting started

-After Installing Hyrax..
+After Installing Hyrax...

 Add rspec-rails and factory-girl to your Gemfile
 ```ruby
   group :development, :test do
     gem "rspec-rails"